-Closing reports at the end of each grant agreement At the end of each grant agreement approved under the Erasmus accreditation, the accredited organisation will submit a closing report82 about the delivered activities and targets.
+Closing reports at the end of each grant agreement At the end of each grant agreement approved under the Erasmus accreditation, the accredited organisation will submit a closing report about the delivered activities and targets.

-82 For grant management purposes this report is referred to as Final Report.
+&lt;sup>83 For grant management purposes this report is referred to as Final Report.

 At least once during the validity of the accreditation, organisations will be required to: Report on how they are progressing towards reaching their objectives; Report on how they are ensuring that the Erasmus Youth quality standards are respected; Update their activity plan.
 The National Agency may decide to request a progress report on the different elements listed above at the same time, or separately.
 Accreditation The National Agency may decide to replace the reporting requirements on objectives and Erasmus progress reports Youth quality standards with a monitoring visit.
 Based on the accredited organisation's performance resulting from reporting, monitoring and quality assurance checks, or as a result of significant changes in the organisation, the National Agency may change the number and schedule of progress reports.
 In addition, accredited organisations may voluntarily request to update their accreditation.
 Based on the organisation's reasoning, the National Agency will decide whether an update is justified and acceptable.
 The National Agency may organise monitoring visits, formal checks or other activities to track the progress and performance of accredited organisations, assess the respect of the agreed quality standards, and provide support.

-Monitoring and Formal checks may take the form of desk checks or visits to the organisation and any other checks
+Monitoring and checks